vengalraoguttha/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text](./img1.jpg) ![alt text](./img2.jpeg) ![alt text](./img3.jpg)
 ![alt text](./img4.jpeg) ![alt text](./img5.jpeg)

-The first image might be difficult to classify because ...
+These images can be difficult to classify because of :
+1) different resolutions of different images
+2) resizing to (32,32,3) leads to some information loss
+2) orientation of images might effect if models is not robust.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).